 Taking one of the most controversial contemporary issues, that is, identity, I am particularly interested in the notion of the unhomely moments (Bhabba) in relation to the estrangement that occurs in active listening.
 In the encounter with “other” sonic agencies; when the body is an extension, an intensity of vectors and fragments, unhomed from identity.
 The project of Adriana Knouf is a clear example of becoming a stranger through your voice.
 Adriana not only breaks with the notion of origin, with the notion of the “real” voice but also allows us to think about what we have agreed to call bio-sonic-agencies.
 In this case, voice alteration is not through electronic manipulation but through biopharmacological manipulation.
 Biopolitical devices that simultaneously perform the voice and hack identity.
 Do you consider that a “new” sonic materiality is emerging here?

 Through our work on bio-sonic-agencies, we have been rethinking how to understand agency, as well as sonic materiality.
 One of the key ways of capturing sonic agency is through the voice, if we think of how the voice performs within any scene of social movement action or political struggle and debate.
 To speak and to be heard are essential performances or capacities that allow for social and legal recognition.
 Here sonic agency accents the ways in which agency often proceeds and is constituted by a sonic material and imaginary.
 Sound, in short, dramatically contributes to the working through of relations of equality.
 As we’ve been already suggesting though, sound additionally extends beyond language, and therefore, agency is also expressed and mobilized through other matters and means, from rhythms that punctuate collective movements to the vibrational commoning that allows for more affective caring and mutual support.
 Sonic materiality is matter that may energize and interrupt, support and mend, assist and annoy, and is therefore deeply malleable and rather uncontrollable.
-If agency is often what underpins the articulations of an identity, to find the capacity for naming or renaming, for articulating a position, sound certainly gives identity a potent weapon.
+If agency is often what underpins the articulations of identity, to find the capacity for naming or renaming, for articulating a position, the sound certainly gives identity a potent weapon.
 Yet, there is also something more – something less about “myself” and more about “relationalities”, as sound is nothing but relational.
 So, sound also leads us somewhere else, bringing us in tune with processes of recognition, as well as with that which is unrecognizable – the foreign, the strange, the unfamiliar.
 In moving to bio-sonic-agencies, I do think we move into an arena where identity is not necessarily as articulated, or rather, it steps back from wielding such a defining force; bio-sonic-agencies seem less about claiming identity within an arena of human sociality, of human ordering, and rather, moves us into arenas of ecological and biological entanglements, strange compositions and alliances, material assemblages and sympoietic worlding.
 Maybe we find this in the example you point at, with Adriana Knouf.
 A biochemical and biopolitical – and what I would also call: bioacoustic question or materialty.
 Bioacoustics raises the question as to how we conceptualize life by way of sound and hearing; how certain auditory norms govern ways of sounding and listening, especially in terms of what we come to recognize as life and nonlife.
 Here, I do feel we need to think about listening, or we need to position listening as key.
 Bio-sonic-agencies move listening into territories that are sounded and unsounded, sounded otherwise, through plants and animals, air and water, soil and seed, and that require speculative modes of listening.
 Listening is often called upon to enable engaging across human and nonhuman worlds, as what connects bodies and things, matter, and energy – listening as an ecology of attention in support of greater compassion, co-passion, sympathies, and mobilizations.
 If we were able to bring such listening back into struggles over identity which seem to plague the human world, to follow listening as what interrupts as well as educates on how my body is never truly my own, I think we would have less need for politics because I would never know myself as such – doesn’t politics begin by positioning the body as culturally unique, the body as a (racial, gendered, ethnic, familial) possession, either by others or by oneself, rather than something that is radically of nature? and which therefore incites struggles over recognition?
 “To know thyself” seems like the ultimate political command or ruse.
 I’m not so much interested in the question “who am I?” or what can I become?
 Rather, I tend to ask: “who are you?” and what can we do together?
 I would say, this is the position of the listener.

 With projects like Adriana’s, we think not only of presences but also of absences and latencies.
 If we conceive the unheard as a coming community in terms of togetherness and interdependence, active listening as political positioning against the relegation of multiple agencies to the condition of subalternity, Would it be a possibility to articulate an amalgam of agencies? a multiplicity of agencies?
 An emancipatory amalgam that goes beyond the modern western subject?